souffle-lang/souffle-lang.github.io/pages/docs/profiler.md

 sidebar: docs_sidebar
 folder: docs
 ---
-Profiling is an important aspect of logic programming with Soufflé.
+Soufflé has a profiler, to help users understand the performance of their programs.
+Programmers can use the generated profile to identify performance bottlenecks in their program.
+These bottlenecks can then be addressed to reduce the runtime of their program.

-Programmers require to identify the performance bottlenecks in Soufflé programs such that the program can be effectively modified improving the runtime and reducing the memory-consumption.
+The reasons for performance bottlenecks in programs can be manifold:

+1. Bad schedules (e.g., an ordering of atoms in a rule which leads to a bad join order).
-The reasons for performance bottlenecks in programs can be manifold: inefficiently written rules (e.g., sub-optimal schedules), wrong data-models (e.g., lack of database normalization using first, second, and third normal form), etc.
+2. Wrong data-models (e.g., lack of database normalization using first, second, and third normal form), etc.

+The issue of bad schedules can be almost entirely alleviated with Soufflé's [Auto-Scheduler](autotuning).
+However, the Auto-Scheduler cannot always derive optimal schedules for all rules.
+Therefore, to achieve optimal performance [manual tuning](handtuning) may be necessary.

 To identify and eliminate performance bottlenecks, the following steps are to be performed:
 1. Execute the input program with profiling flags.
 As a side-effect of the execution a profile log is generated.
 2. Run the profiler (called ```souffleprof```) with the generated profile and identify performance bottlenecks